Dewahendra/PukulEnamAI_Frontend/README.md

 ## Description

 This project is a collaboration between Bangkit 2023 Batch 1 and PukulEnam Company.
 And this project was made to fulfill the PukulEnam company's request to their Clients in looking for Talent Engineers to work with on their business.
-The construction of this project starts from May 1 to June 9, 2023.
+The creation of this project starts from May 1 to June 9, 2023.

 ## Features